giantswarm/docs/sources/reference/status.md

 <p class="lastmod">Last edited on November 9, 2014 by Marian Steinbach</p>

-The `swarm` command line tool provides the `status` command for you to fetch information on a specific app as well as it's services and components.
+The `swarm` command line tool provides the `status` command for you to fetch information on a specific app as well as its services and components.

 ## Syntax and output

-The command needs the name of your app which you have set in the app configuration with the `app_name` key as an argument.
+The command needs the name of your app, which you have to set with the `app_name` key as an argument.
+Here, `<app_name>` is the name you used in your app configuration file (`swarm.json`) when [creating](../create/) the app.
 The syntax is:

     $ swarm status <app_name>